List of Hollyoaks characters introduced in 2019: Azim Desai

-D.S.
-Naomi Cohen
+DS Naomi Cohen

-D.S.
-Naomi Cohen, portrayed by Ariana Fraval, first appears in episode 5269, broadcast on 3 October 2019.
+DS Naomi Cohen, portrayed by Ariana Fraval, first appears in episode 5269, broadcast on 3 October 2019.
 Fraval's casting was announced by her agent on 23 August 2019, while details about the character were announced on 3 October 2019.
 D.S.
 Cohen is introduced as a detective sergeant who is investigating the murder of Harry Thompson (Parry Glasspool).
 Johnathon Hughes of the Radio Times confirmed that the character would appear on a recurring guest basis, and writers plotted her into the show's "Who Shot Mercedes?" plot, which sees Mercedes McQueen (Jennifer Metcalfe) shot in The Loft nightclub.
 Fraval stars opposite her husband, actor Gregory Finnegan, who portrays Harry's boyfriend, James Nightingale, and her first scenes on the soap were with him.
 Finnegan enjoyed working with Fraval, but noted that her casting complicated their childcare arrangements.
 He later praised her work on the show in a press interview, commenting, "she has really hit the ground running now and knows everyone so feels a lot more comfortable".

 D.S.
 Cohen arrives to take James Nightingale to identify the body of Harry Thompson.
 When James positively identifies Harry's body, she informs Harry's stepmother, Diane Hutchinson (Alex Fletcher), about his death.
 She later investigates an assault on Joel Dexter (Rory Douglas-Speed), who was attacked by Liam Donovan (Jude Monk McGowan).
 When Cindy Cunningham (Stephanie Waring) reports having witnessed Liam follow Joel into an alleyway, D.S.
 Cohen arrests Liam.
 However, after Joel is threatened, he informs D.S.
 Cohen that a random person attacked him and it was not Liam.
 She later informs Diane about the release of Harry's body.
 When Diane reports Mercedes for Harry's murder, D.S.
 Cohen arrives to arrest her, but cannot find her; Mercedes' husband, Sylver McQueen (David Tag), refuses to reveal Mercedes' location.
 James argues with D.S.
 Cohen about not arresting Mercedes.